brunokrp/brunokrp/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on the intersection of industrial policy (IP) and artificial intelligence
+- 🔭 I’m currently working on the intersection of artificial intelligence and industrial policy
-- 🌱 I’m currently learning about economics, machine learning and public policy
-- 👯 I’m looking to collaborate on everything IP-related
+- 👯 I’m looking to collaborate on research related to econometrics, causal inference, and machine learning applied to innovation policies and economic development
 - 📫 How to reach me: bkp2118@columbia.edu
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm an avid Overwatch player